You’re coming to CCCU! Get uni-ready with our top tips on pre-reading

 Getting uni-ready doesn’t have to be expensive or dull

 If you live in Kent, there are some excellent ways you can get yourself uni-ready.
-Access to public libraries may be limited at the moment, but they have a wealth of eye-poppingly amazing digital resources if you take the time to look.
+Public libraries have a wealth of eye-poppingly amazing digital resources if you take the time to look.
 This is also true of other library authorities in the UK.
 Why not have a look at this map to find yours.

 Public libraries also provide access to e-audiobooks if you find that you want to listen rather than prop a laptop on your bedside cabinet.